 What, you expected us to talk about MLP but not mention the existence of Bronies?
 We had to.
 My Little Pony is a TV show targeted at girls.
 But unlike most TV shows targeted at girls, it has a surprising number of male fans.
 A quick google search reveals that there’s even an entire cult around it.

-To the point where there are My Little Pony conventions, cutie mark tattoos, and even costumes made to fit adults.
+The fanbase is so strong to the point where there are My Little Pony conventions, cutie mark tattoos, and even costumes made to fit adults.
 It’s an interesting subculture.
 But come on, what is more 80’s than the personal expression and freedom to do what you want, and wear what you want?
 We aren’t judging.

-Despite its relatively humble beginnings, My Little Pony has become a phenomenon in the 80s.
+Despite its relatively humble beginnings, My Little Pony had become a phenomenon in the 80s.
 From its toys to its cartoons and comics, to the Hasbro corporation, MLP is a child’s dream come true.
 It has resonated so strongly with children that it has enjoyed success into the 21st century.